rajivsarvepalli/alchemy-mock/README.rst

    >>> session.query(Model).filter(Model.foo == 'bar').all()
    [Model(foo='bar'), Model(foo='baz')]

-Similarliy, ``UnifiedAlchemyMagicMock`` can partially fake deleting.
+Similarly, ``UnifiedAlchemyMagicMock`` can partially fake deleting.
 Anything that can be accessed with ``all`` can also be deleted.
 For example::

     >>> s = UnifiedAlchemyMagicMock()